Novelist Salman Rushdie stabbed on lecture stage in New York

 Sir Salman was previously president of PEN America, which celebrates free expression and speech, and its chief executive Suzanne Nossel was among those reacting to the attack.

-She said: “PEN America is reeling from shock and horror at word of a brutal, premeditated attack on our former President and stalwart ally, Salman Rushdie.”
+She tweeted: “PEN America is reeling from shock and horror at word of a brutal, premeditated attack on our former President and stalwart ally, Salman Rushdie.”

 She added: “Our thoughts and passions now lie with our dauntless Salman, wishing him a full and speedy recovery.
 We hope and believe fervently that his essential voice cannot and will not be silenced.”